Event report (World Plaza ~Canada edition~)

 At the end, Mr. Marshall gave us a guitar performance.

 Marshall has been in Japan for four months.
 He speaks Japanese surprisingly fluently.
-When he was in junior high school, he became interested in Japanese manga and other things, joined a Japanese American soccer team, and improved his language skills through the experience of being surrounded by Japanese.
+When he was in junior high school, he became interested in Japanese manga and other things, joined a Japanese American soccer team, and improved his language skills through the experience of being surrounded by Japanese people.

 I was impressed by Mr. Marshall's sincere approach to the participants' questions.
 Apparently they hold a social gathering called "Marshall's Room" in the international lounge every Thursday afternoon.
 If you want to know more about Canada and Toronto, it's a good idea to stop by.